Home working reinforces traditional domestic roles…

 The study found that gender attitudes and lack of education were predictors of housework imbalance.
 More educated women in all ethnic groups did proportionately less housework.

-Do women doing paid work do less housework than men?
+Do women who do paid work do less housework than men?

 The statistics above clearly show that the gendered division of labour has become more equal since the 1950s and this is correlated with women and men doing more similar amounts of housework.